stoffregene/JobBossScheduler/replit.md

 - Fixed weekend shading in production schedule to properly show Friday-Sunday as unavailable
 - Improved job queue button layout with flex-wrap to prevent buttons from running off tile edges
 - Enhanced month view in production schedule with sticky machine labels and better column sizing
+- **CRITICAL FIX**: Fixed backend scheduling logic to properly skip Friday-Sunday (days 5,6,0) - jobs will no longer be scheduled on weekends

 ## System Architecture